 Percussion students are responsible for carefully observing all special procedures established for security of University percussion instruments.
-Drum set students will be issued keys to the drum set room, FA 203 (see Keys below).
+Drum set students will be issued keys to the drum set room, FA 210 (see Keys below).
 Percussion students will be issued keys to FA103 and FA105.
 These rooms must be kept locked at all times.
+Please note that having these keys is a privilege.
+Failure to adhere to the rules and procedures for these spaces may result in your loss of that privilege.